 page such as Flash, PDF or videos are protected from all copying.

-The ASPS Web Reader can explore your web site and media just like any other
+The ASPS Web Browser can explore your web site and media just like any other

 web browser, except that nothing can be copied or saved in any way, unless you specifically allow it.

-With the ASPS Web Reader your web security is no longer dependent on third-party
+With the ASPS Web Browser your web security is no longer dependent on third-party

 plugins; nor is it dependent on limitations imposed by changes